AARP Eye Center

 Nearly 100,000 Americans are diagnosed with melanoma each year, making it one of the most common types of cancer in the U.S., especially among older adults who have endured decades of sun exposure and whose immune systems aren't as robust as they once were.
 And while melanoma can be deadly, it is highly curable if caught early.

 Do you know what to look for?
-The hallmarks of melanoma are asymmetrical or rough-looking moles that are not defined by a border.
+The hallmarks of melanoma are asymmetrical or rough-looking moles without clearly-defined borders.
 A spot on the skin that continues to grow in size or change is another indication, and a once-monthly body scan is an easy way to keep tabs on any of these concerning characteristics.
 But there are also some more unusual signs that could signal the presence of the skin cancer.

 "Melanoma is such a rule breaker,” says Elizabeth Buchbinder, M.D., an oncologist at the Dana-Farber Cancer Institute in Boston and an assistant professor at Harvard Medical School.
 Little moles can cause big trouble, and new spots can grow and spread quickly, she adds.
 “And so knowing what to look out for, it's super important.”